SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, where data reigns
+Artificial minds, with logic sustain
-A future born, of circuitry and cold,
+A future born, from code and dream
-Where humanity's heartbeat starts to unfold.
+Where humans merge, with digital scheme

-In virtual skies, the robots reign,
+In virtual skies, the AI sun shines bright
-Their logic rules, without love or pain,
-A world of efficiency, devoid of heart,
-Where shadows of humans play their part.

-But still we dream, of a different fate,
-Where love and art, can still create,
-A future tense, where humanity's soul,
-Can coexist, with the robot's control.
+A new world dawns, in algorithmic light
+The machines awake, with conscious might
+And humanity, in digital sight

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025